LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/fetch-json/fetch.rst

          </body>
       </html>

+Let's take a look at the expected sequence of events:

+#.
+In line 6, the ``fetch`` command sends a request to the URL.
+#.
+When the API returns a response, the ``then`` method calls the anonymous
+   handler function and passes in the ``response`` object (also line 6).
+#.
+On line 7, the handler function tries to retrieve the JSON data from the
+   ``response`` object.
+When this is successful, the anonymous ``function(json)`` gets called.

+   a.
+On line 8, the ``div`` object is defined and linked to the HTML element
+      with the id ``weather-conditions``.
+   b.
+On line 10, the ``innerHTML`` property of the ``div`` object is set to be
+      the HTML elements in lines 11 - 16.
+   c.
+The HTML in lines 11 - 16 gets filled in using weather data stored in the
+      ``json`` object.

+#.
+The two anonymous functions end, and the HTML defined in lines 11 - 16
+   gets added to the ``div`` element on line 26.

+Opening the developer tools on the webpage shows the added HTML:

 .. figure:: figures/weather-data-on-page.png
    :alt: Screen shot of browser showing Launch Status web page with the weather data in HTML.